jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 If you find yourself without a traditional internship, look for opportunities with faculty.
 A professor may have some grant money to hire a research assistant.

+Many have dry spells during their dating life.
+Do things you enjoy, even if on your own.
+Read.
+Travel.
+Etc.
+Invest in yourself and make yourself a bit more interesting for when you do meet that special someone.

-Another option is to treat this period as an opportunity for independent study.
+Treat this period without an internship similarly as an opportunity for independent study.
 Some possibilities are:
 * Learn more about Software Engineering on your own.
 This blog is mostly about Software Engineering, with topics including:
     * [Design Patterns](https://jhumelsine.github.io/table-of-contents#design-patterns-and-architecture)